 - Consequences of infection most commonly include chronic nerve pain at the site of the healed rash and, less commonly, bacterial infection of the lesions and involvement of the eyes or other organ systems.

-- Prevention includes minimizing the use of medications that suppress the immune system when possible.
+- Prevention includes minimizing the use of medications that suppress the immune system (when possible).

 - Duration of vaccine protection following a completed series is expected to be long term.
-A booster dose is currently not recommended.
+A booster dose is not recommended.

 Risk is not related to geography or travel destination but almost 1 of every 3 persons in the U.S. will develop shingles at some time.
-Approximately 1 million cases occur each year in the U.S., with almost half of all cases occurring among persons 60 years and older.
+Approximately 1 million cases occur each year in the U.S., with about half of all cases occurring among persons 60 years and older.

-Shingles is not transmitted person to person; however, transmission of the virus via contact with shingles blister fluids or inhalation of aerosolized blister fluids can cause chickenpox in persons who are not immune to chickenpox (e.g., individuals with no history of disease or previous chickenpox vaccination).
+Shingles itself is not transmitted person to person; however, transmission of the varicella virus via contact with shingles blister fluids or inhalation of aerosolized blister fluids can cause chickenpox in persons who are not immune to chickenpox (e.g., individuals with no history of disease or previous chickenpox vaccination).